MMFF8/Ard-VRec-BaseCode/README.md

   &nbsp; subgroup 2{command1,command2,command3,command4,command5}, <br>
   &nbsp; etc.)

+# Initializers
+When an initializer is detected, recognition values shift from the initializer group to the corresponding subgroup of the afformentioned initializer <br>
+&nbsp; ex.

+    Intializer 1 -> Check input using subgroup 1
+    Intializer 2 -> Check input using subgroup 2
+    Intializer 3 -> Check input using subgroup 3
+    Intializer 4 -> Check input using subgroup 4
+    Intializer 5 can't have it's own subgroup given the module's 5 group limit...

 # Commands
 Each subgroup has 5 possible commands, they can do whatever, as long as they always end in: